 "Gift cards represent a $160 billion industry in the U.S., yet many businesses underestimate the complexities of the associated sales tax implications."

 However, businesses often overlook that approximately 3% to 5% of gift card balances go unredeemed, leading to billions in "breakage" annually.
-[3] This unredeemed value not only impacts revenue recognition but also has significant tax implications that can affect your company's financial health.
+This unredeemed value impacts revenue recognition and has significant tax implications that can affect your company's financial health.

-According to the Tax Foundation, "Most states do not charge sales tax on the sale of gift cards; instead, sales tax is collected when the gift card is redeemed."
-[4]
+"Most states do not charge sales tax on the sale of gift cards; instead, sales tax is collected when the gift card is redeemed," according to the Tax Foundation.

-The real tax liability arises when the gift card is redeemed for goods or services.
-At this point, the retailer must charge and collect the applicable sales tax based on the value of the items being purchased.
+The actual tax liability arises when the gift card is redeemed for goods or services.
+At this point, the retailer must charge and collect the applicable sales tax based on the value of the purchased items.
 The method of payment—whether cash, credit card, or gift card—does not affect how sales tax is calculated.
 It's always based on the retail price of the item or service.

 For instance, if a customer uses a $50 gift card to buy a $50 sweater in a state with a 7% sales tax, the retailer must collect $3.50 in sales tax.
 This tax collection responsibility falls squarely on the retailer's shoulders.